Gilles Gilbert: Boston Bruins (1973-1980)

-Gilbert was the Bruins goalie during the 1979 Stanley Cup playoffs semifinal game 7 against the Montreal Canadiens, when Guy Lafleur tied the game after the infamous too many men penalty against Boston, and then Yvon Lambert scored the series-winning goal in overtime; Gilbert was still named the game's first star.
+By the start of the 1978-79 season Gilbert remained in a backup role, in 23 games Gilbert went 12-8-2 with a 2.54 GAA and a .869 SV%.
+During the postseason Gilbert was the Bruins goalie during the 1979 Stanley Cup playoffs semifinal game 7 against the Montreal Canadiens, when Guy Lafleur tied the game after the infamous too many men penalty against Boston, and then Yvon Lambert scored the series-winning goal in overtime; Gilbert was still named the game's first star.
 Cheevers was benched after losing the first two games of the series, and Gilbert took over as the starter thereafter, overall being named the game's first star three times in the five games against Montreal.
 Montreal's Steve Shutt exclaimed of these performances that “Gilles Gilbert stood on his head.
 He was the reason they got to the seventh game”.

+Gilbert's final season with the Bruins came in 1979-80 where he appeared in 33 games boasting a 20-9-3 record with a 2.73 GAA and a .890 SV%, as he and Cheevers finished runners up for the Vezina Trophy, which was won by Don Edwards and Bob Sauvé of the Buffalo Sabres.
+Gilbert did not appear in the postseason and the Bruins were eliminated in the second round.

+Gilbert recorded 17 playoff victories for Boston.
+As of 2019, he ranks sixth in all-time playoff wins among Boston goaltenders.
+He also set the Bruins record for most assists by a goaltender in one singular postseason with 3.
+He also holds the record for most assist by a Bruins goalie in the postseason, with 4.
+He is still remembered fondly by Bruins fans for his 7 great seasons with the team and all of his acrobatic saves.
+As a result, in 2023, he would be named one of the 100 best Bruins players of all time.

+Detroit Red Wings (1980-1983)

+In July of 1980 Gilbert was traded to the Detroit Red Wings for Rogie Vachon.
+During the 1980-81 season Gilbert served as the Red Wings starting goalie appearing in 48 games for a mediocre Wings team he went 11-24-9, with a 4.01 GAA and .866 SV%.
 Gilbert was in net for Detroit on February 11, 1982, when the Vancouver Canucks became the first team with two successful penalty shots in the same game, as Thomas Gradin and Ivan Hlinka scored for the Canucks in the third period of a 4-4 tie.
-After severing in a backup role for the red wings for 3 seasons he would ultimately retire after the 1982-83 season putting an end to his NHL career that lasted over a decade.
-He is still remembered fondly by Bruins fans for his 7 great seasons with the team and all of his acrobatic saves.
-As a result in 2023 he would be named one of the 100 best Bruins players of all time.
+He served in a backup role for the red wings for his final two seasons going 10-24-7 ultimately retiring after the 1982-83 season putting an end to his NHL career that lasted over a decade.

+Gilbert played in the NHL between 1969 and 1983 and retired with a record of 192-143-60 and a 3.27 goals against average.